Towards Industrial-scale Product Configuration: language extensions

 The essential concepts of this new fact format are a partonomy with bounded cardinalities, attributes ranging over discrete or integer domains, and Boolean as well as table constraints where the former now allow for arithmetic expressions and aggregate functions.

 We represent the configuration as a tree such that each node represents a variable, and its root reflects the object to be configured.
 Variables can be either parts or attributes.
-Moreover, not all variables are necessarily included in the solution and an excluded variable renders all variables in its (possible) subtree excluded.
+Solutions are represented as subtrees of this configuration tree where values are assigned to any attribute variable included in the subtree.
+Thus, not all variables are necessarily included in the solution and an excluded variable renders all variables in its (possible) subtree excluded.
 Cardinalities are represented as constraints over sets of nodes in the tree.